| 2014 Ohio Forage Performance TrialsAuthors:

 ton/acre higher in yield than variety Y, then this difference is

+statistically significant if the LSD is 0.50 or less.
 The CV value or coefficient of variation, listed at the bottom of each

 table is used as a measure of the precision of the experiment.
 Lower CV